miby00/eTodo-releases/README.md

 On Mac use disk-utils to make a new dmg file.

+1. Convert old eTodo.dmg to use no encryption and read/writable.
+2. Copy built release into dmg file.
+3. Convert back to no encryption and compressed.

 On Windows NSIS is used to build package from zip file.